tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ## Documentation

 The [docs](doc/) folder contains reports about the indexing/searching/evaluation process, an overview of the fair ranking track, and detailed explanations of the algorithms used in this engine.

-## Scripts

-The [scripts](scripts/) folder contains all necessary files regarding the evaluation the system for the TREC fair ranking track.
-For this engine only [fair-TREC-evaluation-sample.json](scripts/fair-TREC-evaluation-sample.json) was used.

 ## TODO